This Entrepreneur Traded Her New Year’s Resolutions For A Yearly Mantra

 Give Yourself An Anchor

 Chamberlin discovered the concept of an annual mantra while running her former branding agency, where, like many, she felt stretched too thin.
 Chamberlin (with whom, in full disclosure, I’m planning to collaborate on a project next year) found herself struggling to keep things running smoothly while her business partner was on maternity leave, serving on the board of one organization, participating in another, keeping up with her book club, and several other commitments besides.
 It was too much.
-Eventually, Chamberlin asked herself, “Why are you doing all of these things?
+Eventually, when Chamberlin discussed all this with her business partner, her partner asked, “Why are you doing all of these things?
 Just say no.”

 “It revealed to me that you don’t have to justify doing things that add anxiety to your life,” she told me, looking back.
 “That’s when the light bulb went off that I need a yearly guide post to focus my energy.”